oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

       - Database version number
       - OS specific details like OS version, platform, etc.
       - Most importantly, LOB/Department information
-        Details table gives more information of each Database instance for you to get a good understanding of number of database targets deployed on a given host with OS version.
-If your organization uses properties like Lifecycle, Line of Business or Department, then you will be able to determine the number of targets deployed for a given business unit.Explore these features to get a good handle on Inventory and Usage details.
+        The Details table gives more information about each Database instance for you to get a good understanding of the number of database targets deployed on a given host with OS version.
+If your organization uses properties like Lifecycle, Line of Business, or Department, then you will be able to determine the number of targets deployed for a given business unit.
+Explore these features to get a good handle on Inventory and Usage details.

 7. Export inventory details to excel for reports.